This post was last updated on: August 1, 2020

 1. BENCHWHEEL Electric Skateboard with Remote

-Benchwheel’s contender in this roundup makes a small leap regarding the price in comparison to the previous entry.
-It makes leaps and bounds in terms of the overall quality.
+Benchwheel’s contender in this roundup comes in at a steep price compared to the other boards in this review.
+But it is leaps and bounds ahead in terms of the overall quality.
 Hat’s off to the engineers for making the most of the money they got to make the unit.

 What you’re left with is a pretty standard maple/polyurethane combo that’s put together sufficiently well to sustain some beating and provide solid riding experience.